 In 2007, the programme partners agreed that a fixed number of products (i.e. 40) would be included in each annual programme.
 This target number allows for the inclusion of products on an ad-hoc basis should specific issues emerge.

-The 2014 work programme included 30 medicinal products for human use (16 biologicals and 14 chemical products) and 8 medicinal products for veterinary use (2 immunobiological products and 6 chemical products).
-One ad-hoc test was performed according to the recommendation by the Rapporteur.
-In addition to the finished dosage form, testing of active substances (APIs) was performed for 5 products.
+The 2015 work programme included 33 medicinal products for human use (16 biologicals and 17 chemical products) and 7 medicinal products for veterinary use (3 immunobiological products and 4 chemical products).
+In addition to the finished dosage form, testing of active substances (APIs) was performed for 3 products.

-Two generics surveillance programmes on Pramipexole- and Telmisartan-based products were run in 2014.
+Furthermore two generics surveillance programmes on Temozolomide and Irbesartan-based products were run in 2015.

 About 50 per cent of the products (i.e. 17 products) had already been tested during a previous programme.
 The re-testing of products demonstrates the commitment of the EMA, the EDQM and the OMCLs to ensure that the quality of products is controlled several times during their life-cycle.
-Repeated testing was carried out in 2014 mainly because of major changes in the manufacturing process of the product(s) since their initial testing or because of a high number of Marketing Authorisation variations related to quality.
+Repeated testing is mainly carried out because of major changes in the manufacturing process of the product(s) since their initial testing or because of a high number of Marketing Authorisation variations related to quality.